imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 There are many caveats and detail work yet to be done, which will impact the final results and conclusions.
 As a consequence, we are phrasing our preliminary findings as questions that need to be considered in Stage II.

+At Stage I a survey of existing literature and related work was done.
+We defer writing a full section on this to the Stage II paper.

 ### Preliminary method

 During the execution of Stage I, preliminary experiments and analysis were performed in order to explore the dynamics of computational effort which OPCODEs of EVM/eWASM exhibit.